DFE-Digital/get-into-teaching-app/app/views/content/what-is-a-pgce.md

   - State-school
 ---

-A postgraduate certificate in education (PGCE) is an academic qualification you can get through teacher training.
+A postgraduate certificate in education (PGCE) is an academic qualification.
+You can get this through teacher training.

 You do not need a PGCE to be a qualified teacher in England, but it can help you develop your teaching skills and knowledge.